Question: What does baseball and North Dakota "Champagne Music Maker" Lawrence Welk have in common?

 Baseball fans everywhere love seeing rare plays like the 1-2-3; they love diving stops, home runs, triples and game-winning singles.
 They love sitting with friends and reminiscing about games gone by.
 You will find all that and more at great fields and quaint ballparks this spring and summer throughout North Dakota.
 The state that gave the major leagues Roger Maris, Darin Erstad, Rick Helling, Travis Hafner, Matt Strahm and even some of the great Negro League players of all time, loves its baseball.

-North Dakota's college teams range from NCAA Division I North Dakota State to NCAA II University of Mary in Bismarck and Minot State to NAIA Dickinson State, Valley City State, University of Jamestown and Mayville State and junior colleges Bismarck State, Williston State, Lake Region State and Dakota College at Bottineau.
+North Dakota's college teams range from NCAA Division I North Dakota State to NCAA II University of Mary in Bismarck and Minot State to NAIA Valley City State, University of Jamestown and Mayville State and junior colleges Bismarck State, Williston State, Lake Region State and Dakota College at Bottineau.

 As you travel across the state, be sure to stop in Jamestown at the North Dakota Sports Hall of Fame in the Jamestown Civic Center.
-Memoribilia of the state's renowned past and present sports heroes and legends are on display here.
+Memorabilia of the state's renowned past and present sports heroes and legends are on display here.

 Finally get a look at some of the nation's top collegiate players at Bismarck Municipal Ballpark, home of the Bismarck Larks.
 Some of the players will go on to play in the major leagues.
 In fact, more than 90 former Northwoods League players are currently on major league rosters.
 Don't miss a chance to see the next Max Scherzer.